 No rating yet

-The United Arab Emirates (UAE) police notified Russian law enforcement that they found the bodies of Saint Petersburg crypto investor Roman Novak and his wife Anna.
+The United Arab Emirates (UAE) police informed Russian law enforcement that they found the bodies of St. Petersburg crypto investor Roman Novak and his wife Anna.

 Source - https://t.me/+Yy1h3qlEy4w4ZTNi

-Initially it was reported that the bodies of the murdered couple had been dismembered, packed into bags, and thrown into garbage bins near a city shopping center.
-However, that information proved to be untrue.
-The UAE police determined the burial site of the remains based on testimony from those detained in the murder case.
+It was initially reported that the bodies of the murdered spouses had been dismembered, placed in bags and thrown into trash bins near a city shopping center.
+However, that information did not correspond to reality.
+The burial site of the remains was established by UAE police based on testimony from those detained in the murder case.
 Police had to search a 500 by 500 meter area of desert.

-In the case of the murder of Roman Novak and his wife Anna, three suspects were detained in Saint Petersburg, including Konstantin Shakht, who is considered the organizer of the crime.
-Two defendants confessed; Shakht denies the charges.
+In the murder case of Roman Novak and his wife Anna in St. Petersburg, three suspects were detained, including Konstantin Shakht, who is considered the organizer of the crime.
+Two of the defendants confessed, Shakht denies the charges.
 The person who ordered the murder has not yet been identified.

-Roman Novak and his wife Anna were killed in October in the UAE.
+Novak and his wife Anna were killed in October in the UAE.
 The couple were lured to a rented villa in the city of Hatta under the pretext of a meeting with potential investors.
-They were tortured, with demands to provide access codes to crypto wallets, and then killed.
+They were tortured, forced to provide access codes to crypto wallets, and then killed.

-Novak was the creator of the fast cryptocurrency transfers app Fintopio.
-He raised about $500 million in investments for it, after which he disappeared, leaving investors without money.
+Novak was the creator of the Fintopio app for fast cryptocurrency transfers.
+He attracted about $500 million in investments for it, after which he disappeared, leaving investors without money.

 Share Your Thoughts